app.loshadki

 Search Syntax

-ShellHistory uses SQLite as a storage, and leveraging FTS5 engine for search.
+ShellHistory uses SQLite as storage, and leverages the FTS5 engine for search.
 You can read more about FTS5 syntax at SQLite FTS5 Extension

 There are 4 columns that ShellHistory is using for search: